zchee/golang-wiki/GerritAccess.md

 Every TryBot run includes a default set of the most common builders.
 [SlowBots](https://go.dev/wiki/SlowBots) provide additional testing controls.

 All approvers (see next section) have TryBot access automatically.
-Others can request TryBot access, reference https://go-review.googlesource.com/#/admin/groups/1030,members in your bug.
+Others can request TryBot access.
 See [Requesting Access](#requesting-access) below.

 ## Approving CLs ("approvers")

 Approvers can review and submit code changes (CLs), subject to the review rules described below.
 Being an approver comes with an expectation of responsibility: approvers are people who care about Go and want to help it succeed.
 An approver is not just someone who can make changes, but someone who has demonstrated their ability to collaborate with the team, get the most knowledgeable people to review code, contribute high-quality code, and follow through to fix issues (in code or tests).

-To request approver access, reference https://go-review.googlesource.com/#/admin/groups/1005,members in your bug.
-See [Requesting Access](#requesting-access) below.
+To request approver access, see [Requesting Access](#requesting-access) below.

 ### Code Review Requirements